Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 # Turn off Alluxio debug logging when you are done
 $ ./bin/alluxio logLevel --logName=alluxio --level=INFO
 ```

-For more information, refer to the help text of the `logLevel` command by running `./bin/alluxio logLevel`

 ## Enabling Advanced Logging